Should I Pay Off My Student Loan? - April 2026

 Understanding Student Loan Interest

 Understanding student loan interest is crucial for effective loan management.
-As of April 2024, the interest rate for plan 2 student loans stands at 7.8%, significantly higher than many other forms of debt.
+As of April 2026, the interest rate for Plan 2 student loans stands at up to 6.2%, depending on earnings.
+The government has also announced that from 1 September 2026, interest rates for Plan 2 loans will be capped at 6%, providing additional certainty for borrowers.
 This rate is linked to the Retail Prices Index (RPI) for borrowers in England and Wales who started university after 2012.
 However, it's important to note that interest rates can vary between different student loan plans.
 The actual interest paid depends on factors like annual earnings and repayment thresholds:

 Is It Worth Paying Off My Student Loan?